darktable-org/dtdocs/content/module-reference/utility-modules/shared/image-information.md

 When several images are selected and the focus is not on a single image, the module only displays information that is the same for all images.
 If any fields differ between the images, the text "_\<various values\>_" is displayed instead.

+While you are in the lighttable view, you can double-click on the _filmroll_ field for a given image to show all images in that image's film roll.

 # preferences

 The “preferences…” option in the presets menu brings up a dialog with a list of all fields that are available for display.